-Border Servant Corps has served as a temporary Hospitality Center for refugee families released by U.S. Immigration and Customs Enforcement and/or U.S. Customs & Border Protection.
-Each family has identified sponsors in the United States, with immigration proceedings in cities near their sponsor.
-Through the Hospitality Center, individuals and families are welcomed, their basic needs (food, hygiene items, general wellness, etc.) are addressed, and guests receive assistance with travel arrangements and transportation to transit stations to continue their journey to their final destination.
+Border Servant Corps serves as a temporary Hospitality Center for refugees released by U.S. Immigration & Customs Enforcement and/or U.S. Customs & Border Protection.
+Each household has identified sponsors in the United States with immigration proceedings in cities near their sponsor.
+At the Hospitality Center, individuals and families are welcomed, their basic needs (food, hygiene items, general wellness, etc.) are addressed, and guests receive assistance with travel arrangements and transportation to transit stations to continue their journey to their final destination.

-Beginning in 2018, BSC partnered with Annunciation House – the primary Hospitality Center in this region – which connects refugee families being released to temporary Hospitality Centers in the region.
+Beginning in 2018, BSC partnered with Annunciation House – the primary Hospitality Center in this region – to receive refugees.
 In January 2019, BSC became part of the newly-established NM Hospitality Coalition, coordinating with faith-based entities, NGOs, and government officials to support asylum-seekers in this region on both sides of the border.

-Throughout the changes in immigration policies and practices, BSC has continued to serve asylum-seekers, wherever they are located in this region.
-From providing tents and blankets for families living under the Ports of Entry in Ciudad Juárez to supporting a network of shelters in Ciudad Juárez with funding for COVID tests, PPE, over-the-counter medications, basic food baskets, and a few infrastructure projects – BSC continues its commitment to supporting asylum-seeking families, learning every day from our partners, our community, our team, and our guests.
+Throughout the changes in immigration policies and practices, BSC has continued to serve asylum-seekers, wherever they are located.
+From collaborating with partners throughout the borderlands to supporting a network of shelters in Ciudad Juárez – BSC continues its commitment to supporting asylum-seeking families, learning every day from our partners, our community, our team, and our guests.

 From churches and nonprofits to immigration officials and government entities: We are humbled to be part of an extraordinary humanitarian effort – beyond politics or religion – that demonstrates the heart of our borderlands community.

-Through this sense of shared mission, individuals and organizations continue to express a willingness and commitment to welcome asylum-seekers once again.
-We look forward to continued collaboration as we come together to support families in our region.
+Through this sense of shared mission, individuals and organizations continue to demonstrate their commitment to welcome asylum-seekers.
+We are grateful for continued collaboration as we come together to support families in our region.

 To be contacted to volunteer, sign up below (you may also sign up to volunteer with the NM Medical Reserve Corps):